-While the full extent of William Henry Fox Talbot's efforts in photography has yet to be defined, his output in the first few years of photography was prodigious.
+A catalogue raisonné is a comprehensive, annotated listing of all known artworks by an artist either in a particular medium or all media.
+While the full extent of William Henry Fox Talbot's efforts in photography has yet to be defined, his output in the first years of photography was prodigious.
 Talbot also worked closely with several people and much of this work has become intermixed over the years.

-Many photographs in the Catalogue are known to have been taken by Talbot himself.
-By necessity, the photographic work of others is contained within the Catalogue as well.
+Thus, while many photographs in the Catalogue are known to have been taken by Talbot himself, by necessity, the photographic work of others is contained within the Catalogue as well.
 Some printing was done by his family and other members of the Lacock Abbey household.
 Talbot's one-time valet, Nicolaas Henneman, worked very closely with him during the early days of photography and it is often impossible to separate who did what.
-In 1843, Henneman left Talbot's service and set up a photographic works in Reading, England (this 'Reading Establishment' is often mistakenly thought to have been Talbot's own business).
+In 1843, Henneman left Talbot's service and set up a photographic works in Reading, England. (this 'Reading Establishment' is often mistakenly thought to have been Talbot's own business).

 While at Reading, Henneman used the same techniques and materials that had been used at Lacock Abbey and even employed and photographed some of the members of staff at Lacock.
 In addition to creating new material, he printed negatives for Talbot and others.
 When Henneman relocated to London in 1847, Talbot loaned him further negatives to print.
 Throughout this period, Talbot bought negatives from other photographers, sometimes work done to commission and sometimes existing negatives.
 When Henneman closed his London operation in the early 1850s, he returned negatives and surplus prints to Talbot.
 In settlement of some debts, he also sent Talbot numerous other photographs that were the product of his own studio.
 These all became intermixed in the Lacock Abbey collections and their origins were generally forgotten.
 In fact, some of Henneman's parcels were not opened until the 1960s.